abeeb02/AbsoluteWebSolutions/README.md

-This sit is currently under maintenance.
+This site is currently under development by the team.
+Thank you for visitng.